Sense of Wonder, My Life in Comic Fandom – The Whole Story

 “Don’t read that whole comic book before the train even leaves the station,” Mom commanded.

 “Aw, Moooommmm,” I moaned, letting the book fall shut again.

 The conductor pulled up his step stool and shut the door.
 The train jerked, jostled—stopped—then groaned into motion.
-We began to hear the first of the clack-clacking of the metal wheels on the tracks.
+The clack-clacking of the metal wheels on the tracks began.
 Slowly gaining speed, the train pulled out of the confines of the depot and headed on its route through the industrial part of town and points west.

 Most of all, I learned about his powers.

 Superman’s awesome strength was shown right up front, on that memorable cover.
-I would soon learn that his strength was so great that its outer limit had never been determined.
+I would soon realize that his strength was so great that its outer limit had never been determined.